We make delicious, wholesome, accessible food you love—made with quality ingredients you can trust.

 of our M&B division recipes for family meals cost less than $3 per serving.

-95% of homes in the U.S. have at least one Campbell product.
+95% of homes in the U.S. have at least one Campbell’s product.
 Because of our scale, we can make nutritious food accessible to millions of people every day.

-Nutritious, whole food ingredients and plant-based alternatives are among the trends driving innovation at Campbell.
+Nutritious, whole food ingredients and plant-based alternatives are among the trends driving innovation at Campbell’s.
 We’ve recently introduced several new products along with new recipes of tried-and-true favorites.

 Many of our products—including soups, broths, cookies, and crackers—are made with animal-based ingredients.
 We remain dedicated to the humane treatment of animals and partner with our suppliers and industry experts to advance our shared goals.

-Our brand webpages are the first stop for people who want to know more about our food.
-We used to provide ingredient and sourcing information in a separate What’s In My Food website.
-In 2021, we incorporated information about key ingredients and nutrition facts right onto our brand webpages, making it easier for you to know what’s in your favorite foods.
+Our brand webpages are the first stop for people who want to know more about our food, so we incorporate information about key ingredients and nutrition facts right onto our brand webpages, making it easier for you to know what’s in your favorite foods.

-Our Quality and Food Safety team has expertise across many disciplines, including sanitation, process safety, microbiology, toxicology, and chemistry.
+Our Quality and Food Safety team includes many disciplines, including sanitation, process safety, microbiology, toxicology, and chemistry.

 Interested in learning more about our approach to being a good corporate citizen?
 Explore more: